 Water Resources Researcher in Seattle, Washington

 I joined the University of Washington in 2014.
 I received my PhD in Civil & Environmental Engineering, Master’s of Business Administration, and Master’s in Biological & Agricultural Engineering from Utah State University, and BS from Wheaton College.
 Prior to obtaining my graduate degrees, I worked in the National Park Service and studied International Development with extensive travel in Asia and the Caribbean.
-After my graduate degrees, before joining UW and in current projects, I provide hydrologic modeling services to multi-institutional watershed groups, and maintains professional relationships through sponsored projects with both agricultural and tribal science communities in the Pacific Northwest.
+I provide hydrologic modeling services to multi-institutional watershed groups, and maintains professional relationships through sponsored projects with both agricultural and tribal science communities in the Pacific Northwest.